hdorgeval/le-livre-des-rois/src/markdown/en/warner/01-gaiumart/02-how-siyamak-was-slain-by-the-hand-of-the-div.md

 In front unarmed to grapple with the son

 Of Ahriman.
-That horrible Black Dfv
+That horrible Black Div

 Clutched at, bent down that prince of lofty stature